Ari-Roda/Penetration-Testing/Dictionary.md

 <b>Dropper</b> : A dropper means the malware drops something on the system that wasn't there before (like an executable).
 Often this is embedded in the original file but could also be downloaded.

 <b>proof of concept (PoC)</b> : evidence, typically derived from an experiment or pilot project, which demonstrates that a design concept, business proposal, etc., is feasible.

+<b>shell code</b> : quite literally is code that will open up a shell